lambdabaa/gaye.github.io/_posts/2015-07-17-the-future-of-building-and-testing-firefox-os.markdown

 hit refresh.
 To deploy your changes, just stop the webserver, replace the contents of the directory it's serving with your updated code, and then start the web server again.
 It's super simple and absolutely satisfies our values for accessibility and approachability.
-If this workflow for developing and deploying satisfied all of Firefox OS' unique constraints, we would adopt it in a heartbeat.
+For some Firefox OS development scenarios, this works just fine.
 <br /><br />
-There are a few reasons why this doesn't work for Firefox OS though.
+There are other cases for development, and certainly for deployment, where a build step is necessary.
 The ones that come to mind first are:

 1. It's important for us to have many different javascript files so that we can cleanly separate our code into modules by functional concerns